20 Marketing Tips to Prepare Your Business for Holiday Shopping in 2023

 - Advertise online: Consider launching a holiday PPC (pay-per-click) digital advertising campaign to capitalize on holiday shopping-related searches.

-December 14: Free Shipping Day.
-Starting in 2008, free shipping day is a one-day promotional event in which more than 1,000 participating online retailers agree to offer free shipping, with no minimum order and delivery guaranteed by Christmas Eve.
+December 13: Free Shipping Day.
+Starting in 2008, Free Shipping Day is a one-day promotional event in which more than 1,000 participating online retailers agree to offer free shipping, with no minimum order and delivery guaranteed by Christmas Eve.